stan5k/capstone-project/README.md

 Summarize lecture transcripts/videos

 ## Dataset
-Dataset: YouTube lecture transcripts, CourseNotes
+YouTube lecture transcripts, CourseNotes

 ## Methodology
-Tech: Whisper (transcription) + T5 (summarization)
+Whisper (transcription) + T5 (summarization)

 ## Results
 [What metrics did you achieve?
 How does it compare to baseline?]